 Nov 14, 2018

-of Wheelhouse Media Foundation, a non-profit arm of Wheelhouse
+Media Foundation, a non-profit arm of Wheelhouse Media, which

-Media, which creates original and branded content across media
+creates original and branded content across media platforms.
+She is

-media, defense, academic and nonprofit sectors.
-Prior to her
+defense, academic and nonprofit sectors.
+Prior to her current work,

-current work, she was a New York Times best-selling author and
+she was a New York Times best-selling author and research associate

-research associate at Harvard University’s Center for Public
+at Harvard University’s Center for Public Leadership.
+She also

-Leadership.
-She also served as Deputy Director of The Fletcher
+served as Deputy Director of The Fletcher School’s

-School’s Counter-Terrorism Center.
-Paula is a U.S. Army veteran
+Counter-Terrorism Center.
+Paula is a U.S. Army veteran with

-with leadership experience in the Middle East, Africa, Southeast
+leadership experience in the Middle East, Africa, Southeast Asia,

-Asia, and Europe.
-She is a graduate of The U.S. Military Academy at
+and Europe.
+She is a graduate of The U.S. Military Academy at West

 University of Denver and M.P.A. in International Relations and